gilliorem/philosophers/README.md

 ## DESCRIPTION
 This project is an introduction to the use of threads and mutexes.
-Thread is a unit of execution within a process.
+A thread is a unit of execution within a process.

 *What does that mean ?*

 A process has [1] to [many] threads.
-Unlike a multi-sequence-program, a multi-thread-program will not execute the code in sequence (top down).
+Unlike a sequenced-program, a multi-threaded-program will not execute the code in sequence (top down).
-One program can execute multiple threads concurrently.
+The program instructions will be run in parrallel.
+The threads are running concurrently. *just a fancy word to say in parrallel*

-*The main thread being the the one running the program.*
+*The main thread is the the one running the program.*

-In a multi-threading program,
+In a multi-threaded program,
 the instructions run synchronously (well not exactly), it depends on the OS scheduler.

 That means that it is out of our control.

-For instance, if we create 2 threads in our program, #thread2 can run before #thread1 and, the next the program run, the OS scheduler might decide to run #thread1 first...
+For instance, if we create 2 threads in our program, #thread2 can run before #thread1 and, the next time the program run, the OS scheduler might decide to run #thread1 first...
 "I thought that programming was deterministic."
 You were wrong.